lpcalisi/cloudsec-workshop-iac/terraform/docs/status.md

 # State

 One of the best qualities of terraform is to keep your infrastructure in a certain state.
 Terraform states is in charge of keeping track of every change made on our terraform resources.
-State, should represent the actual infrastructure deployed.
-Changing resources without terraform will be not reflected on the state.
+State should represent the current infrastructure deployed.
+Changing resources without terraform will be not be reflected on the state, you should always modify your infrastructure using terraform, otherwise you might lose your changes.
 Terraform has two ways to manage states.

 #### Local State